New Travel to Animal Sanctuaries

 If you need a break from work then you should definitely take a short vacation trip.
 This year we have created a series of vacation ideas that are great for the whole family.
-Our Mindful Living Network travel series has covered national parks and museums, and this week we take a closer look at animal sanctuaries.
+Our Mindful Living Network travel series has covered national parks and museums, and summer festivals.
+This week we take a closer look at animal sanctuaries.

 When you make your vacation plans be sure to squeeze in time at a local animal sanctuary.
 At both zoos and animal sanctuaries, visitors can expand their knowledge about the animal kingdom, but there are differences between the two.
 Animal and wildlife sanctuaries primarily take in neglected and abused animals that have rescued from dire circumstances such as circuses and theme parks.
 These sanctuaries also take in injured animals that can’t be safely released into the wild and exotic animals that people illegal take on as pets.